Mary Lou Fulton College for Teaching and Learning Innovation policies

 D. Incomplete grade requests

-The grade of “I” (incomplete) can only be given by an instructor when a student who is doing otherwise acceptable work is unable to complete a course (e.g., final exam or term paper) because of illness or other conditions beyond the student’s control.
+The grade of “I” (Incomplete) can only be given by an instructor when a student who is doing otherwise acceptable work is unable to complete a course (e.g., final exam or term paper) because of illness or other conditions beyond the student’s control.
 Unfinished work must be completed with the same instructor except under extenuating circumstances.
-The completion date is determined by the instructor but may not exceed one calendar year from the date the grade of “I” is recorded.
+The completion date is determined by the instructor but may not exceed one calendar year from the date the mark of “I” is recorded.

-Section V: MLFTC appeal policies and procedures
+Section V: MLFC appeal policies and procedures

 Academic probation

 There is no appeal from the action of being placed on probation.
-Probation provides warning to the student of the potential for suspension or dismissal.
+Probation provides warning to the student of the potential for academic suspension or dismissal.

 Grade appeal procedure

 Official course grades are listed on My ASU via the student’s transcript.
 Students should check their transcripts regularly following the grade posting date for each term.
-In the event there is a discrepancy between the final grade noted in the transcript and the grade the student expected to receive based on the Canvas gradebook, students must contact the instructor within 10 business days of the last date for posting final grades and may then follow the appeal process outlined below.
+If there is a discrepancy between the final grade noted in the transcript and the grade the student expected to receive based on the Canvas gradebook, students must contact the instructor within 10 business days of the last date for posting final grades and may then follow the appeal process outlined below.

 Reasons for grade appeal: A student may appeal a grade only when they can document that one or a combination of the following has occurred: